rinne/exequeue/README.md

   // overridden here.
 Only absolute paths are allowed (i.e. the first
   // character of the string must be /).
   // Default value is undefined.
-  // Alloved override value is a non-empty string beginning with
+  // Allowed override value is a non-empty string beginning with
   // slash (/)
   cwd: undefined